 The report file is saved to the default download location on your computer.

-In the report, there are separate worksheets containing different data.
+In the report, there are separate worksheet tabs at the bottom containing different data.
 They include:

 - Attendance - see who attended your meeting including what time they joined, what time they left.